Age and Condition

 Upgrading a hemodialysis unit at either an inpatient or outpatient facility requires a team (a savvy owner, an engineer and architect, and a trusted water treatment systems vendor) working together to define the improvements necessary to ensure a successful project.

-If you would like more information regarding the design of mechanical, electrical, and plumbing systems for hemodialysis units or if you would like assistance with an upcoming project, please contact Robert J. Allen, PE, CPD at firstname.lastname@example.org or (717) 845-7654.
+If you would like more information regarding the design of mechanical, electrical, and plumbing systems for hemodialysis units or if you would like assistance with an upcoming project, please contact Jonathan B. Slagel, PE, LEED AP HFDP, at (717)-817-2277 or firstname.lastname@example.org.